 The food and drink industries are varied and complex with many potential health and safety risks.
 It is imperative that workers who are exposed to hazardous substances have easy and quick access to safety showers and eye/face wash equipment in the event of a spill or splash.

-It's also incredibly important in these current circumstances that you have a robust COVID-19 containment plan and decontamination units should be an integral part of that to ensure your workers’ safety on-site.
+It's also incredibly important in these current circumstances that you have a robust COVID-19 containment plan to ensure your workers’ safety on-site.

 For advice on the most suitable solution for your application or to request a quote, contact us today.